csxmli2016/GFRNet/README.md

 # Results
 ## Restoration on real low quality images
-The first row is real low quality image（close-up in right bottom is the guided image）.
+The first row is real low quality image(close-up in right bottom is the guided image).
 The second row is GFRNet result.

 <img src="./imgs/realresults/1.jpg">